PE Ratio – Price to Earnings Ratio

 Justified P/E

 The justified P/E ratio is calculated independently of the standard P/E. In other words, the two ratios should produce two different results.
-If the P/E is lower than the justified P/E ratio, then it means that the company is undervalued and purchasing that stock may result in profits over some time.
+If the P/E is lower than the justified P/E ratio, then it means that the company is undervalued and purchasing that stock may result in profits over time.

 Negative P/E

-Even though the P/E ratio is a pretty useful and popular tool in the valuation of stocks, you cannot rely on it as a standalone criterion.
+Even though the P/E ratio is a valuable and popular tool in the valuation of stocks, you cannot rely on it as a standalone criterion.
 It would help if you used it with other valuation techniques to arrive at a correct picture.
 The P/E ratio is affected by the following parameters:

 • Ideally, an investor needs to invest in a company that keeps generating cash flows throughout its lifecycle, at an increasing rate.
 P/E ratio doesn’t indicate whether a company’s cash flow is going to increase or decrease in the years to come.
 Hence, it leaves room for ambiguity as regards the direction of growth.